HalfAHole/Prime-pyramid/README.md

 I found out after I wrote this that this is called a Klauber Triangle.

 The instructions for the programs use are in the code.
+Probably quite confusing so go with defaults.

 Enjoy.